Discrimination and Harassment Prohibited

 - visual forms of harassment (e.g., leering, derogatory or sexually explicit emails, posters, letters, poems, graffiti, cartoons, computer screen savers, or drawings).

-Retaliation against an individual who reports, files a complaint of, or otherwise opposes conduct he or she reasonably believes to be unlawful discrimination, harassment, or retaliation, or assists in the investigation of a complaint, is also prohibited.
+Retaliation against an individual who reports, files a complaint of, or otherwise opposes conduct the individual reasonably believes to be unlawful discrimination, harassment, or retaliation, or assists in the investigation of a complaint, is also prohibited.

 Responsibility for Responding to and Reporting Discrimination, Harassment, and Retaliation